Nomeyho/dofus-encyclopedia/README.md

 <img src='screenshots/demo.gif' width='350'>

 ## Features
-* Support all item types: equipments, weapons and pets.
+* All types of items are supported: equipments, weapons and pets
-* Search items by name or scroll list.
+* Search items by name or scroll the list
-* Item and set details view.
+* Item and set details view
-* Discover a new item everyday (push notification).
+* Discover a new item everyday (push notification)
 * Dark theme
 * I18n: French & English